topliceanu/learn/tapl-book/THEORY.md

 - full beta-reduction: pick any redex to evaluate first.
 - normal strategy: leftmost, outermost redex is always reduced first
 - call by name strategy: no reduction inside abstractions is allowed
   - call by need: instead of re-evaluating a term every time it's used, overwrite all occurrences with its value the first time it is evaluated.
-Lazy!
+    Ie. lazy evaluation!
 - call by value strategy: outermost redexes are reduced first; a redex is reduced only when it's right-hand side has already been reduced to a value.
-Strict.
+  Ie. strict evaluation!
 * value - a term that is finished computing and cannot be reduced anymore.
 * normal form - a term that cannot be evaluated anymore.
   - divergent term do not have a normal form.

-## Church booleans
+### Church booleans
 ```
 tru=\t.\f.t
 fls=\t.\f.f